-The Presocratic period begins in 585 BC but has no fixed endpoint.
-It lasts until Socrates changes the focus of the discussion, which must have happened before he was executed by the city of Athens in 399 BC.
-Some of the Presocratics outlived Socrates.
-Democritus, for example, seems to have lived until about 370 BC.
+The Presocratic period begins in 585 BCE but has no fixed endpoint.
+It lasts until Socrates begins discussing virtue and related matters.
+Just when this happened is not known, but it must have happened well before he was executed by the city of Athens in 399 BCE.
+Not all Presocratics died before Socrates.
+Democritus seems to have lived until about 370 BCE.

 The Three Parts of the Presocratic Period

 The Greek "alphabet" (ἀλφάβητος) has 24 letters.
 The noun

 ἀλφάβητος (alphabētos) derives from the first two letters.

 Α α, alpha, ἄλφα

 Β β, beta, βῆτα

 Δ δ, delta, δέλτα

 Ε ε, epsilon, εἴ, ἒ ψιλόν